 Address: Largo Febo, 12.

-Ristorante Regina: Just at the corner of The Beehive is Ristorante Regina.
-It is a family run restaurant with a no frills service and old school interiors.
-I loved the quantity of rgatoni they offered me and the three different types of artichokes.
-Buonissimi!!
-The tiramisu was one of the best I had in Italy so far!
+2. Ristorante Regina: Just at the corner of The Termini station in Rome is Ristorante Regina.
+It is a family run old school styled restaurant with a no frills service attitude.
+I highly recommend you to eat here next time you’re in Rome.
+The food is not expensive and the service is not laid back either.
+I recommend trying their cacio e pepe pasta and different types of artichokes.
+Ristorante Regina has one of the best tiramisu I’ve had in Rome.
 (Closed Sunday)

-Trapizzino Trilussa: I know you have read about Trapizzino (small sandwich) on this post of mine so sparing all the love and showing you all my green trapizzino below.
-A light snack perfect with a glass of wine or two, go for the polpetta al sugo (meatballs).
-The Trapizzino chain is going strong and is now also in Rome’s Trastevere neighborhood, Mercato Centrale in Termini and Milan.
+3. Trapizzino Trilussa: Maybe you’ve read about Trapizzino (small sandwich) in this post of mine so sparing all the love here I’ll recommend visiting Trapizzino for a quick snack option.
+Of course you can sit and enjoy your trapizzini with a glass of wine but I recommend enjoying it on the go.
+Highly recommend their polpetta al sugo (meatballs).
+The Trapizzino chain is going strong and is now also in Rome’s Trastevere neighborhood, Mercato Centrale in Termini and even in Milan.

 Winter in Rome: Where to Stay